Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Introduction

+\IEEEPARstart{A}{s} countries strive to replace coal-based power generation with renewable energy sources (RESs), power systems are undergoing a transition to support a more diverse range of energy resources.
+Automatic Generation Control (AGC) is a decentralized balancing mechanism that operates in tens of seconds.
+In response to net-load variability, local balancing authorities in each area are required to maintain the scheduled system frequency and tie-line power flows while minimizing inter-area oscillations.
+To achieve this goal, the Area Control Error (ACE) has played an important role \cite{207324}.
+However, with the growing use of intermittent and stochastic RESs, the regulation burden has become more challenging due to the immature management of these resources \cite{8801901,9399101}.
+As a result, policymakers and Independent System Operators (ISOs) worldwide are actively exploring the commercial use of Battery Energy Storage Systems (BESSs) to provide grid services.

-Over the decades, many utility-scale BESS projects with AGC functions have been commissioned, and there is a trend of coordinating multiple BESSs via a communication network to give substantial support.
-For example, Southern California Edison installed a 10 MW BESS and another 8 MW BESS at different transmission substations \cite{7542188}.
-In Germany, an aggregated capacity of 90 MW/30 min BESS was equally distributed at six sites\cite{steag}.
-However, it has been observed that BESSs are not always able to efficiently minimize the ACE but sometimes give rise to counterproductive regulation \cite{impact}.
-This is partly due to the lack of explicit instructions on how much each BESS should contribute to AGC, whereas uncoordinated decision made by service providers is naturally self-interest \cite{impact}.
-Therefore, achieving the full potential of BESSs to benefit AGC is still an open challenge.
+Several studies \cite{7542188,8447249,8935195} have demonstrated that a reasonably sized Battery Energy Storage System (BESS) can improve Automatic Generation Control (AGC) performance and alleviate pressure on Conventional Generators (CGs).
+This is due to two factors.
+Firstly, unlike CGs, BESS features faster dynamics and can better track fast-changing regulation signals.
+Secondly, BESS can provide symmetric support in both directions and can switch directions instantly.
+Over the past few decades, many utility-scale BESS projects with AGC functions have been commissioned, and there is a growing trend of coordinating multiple BESSs via a communication network to provide substantial support.
+For instance, Southern California Edison installed a 10 MW BESS and an 8 MW BESS at different transmission substations \cite{7542188}, while in Germany, an aggregated capacity of 90 MW BESS was equally distributed among six sites \cite{steag}.
+However, it has been observed in some cases that Battery Energy Storage Systems (BESSs) do not efficiently contribute to the minimization of ACE and can even cause counterproductive regulation.
+This is partly due to the slow components of CGs that should be self-balanced, but may not be able to be addressed in time under a high penetration rate of BESSs \cite{7115170}.
+Furthermore, the "neutrality needs" of energy storage may require a portion of BESSs to act in the opposite direction to prevent overcharging or over-discharging \cite{impact}.
+This can continue to occur if energy-neutral operation is not taken seriously, and BESSs remain involved in AGC after the transients.
+Additionally, BESSs may overly correct the ACE due to a lack of coordination.
+This overcompensation creates a regulation requirement in the opposite direction of the area imbalance and can lead to sustained oscillations in system frequency \cite{9445583}.